henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseManCuration.md

 Manual curation is an integral part of any annotation project.
 It irons out issues that exist in the gene build and can be used to add further detail - like references to external data sources, or isoforms etc.

 The aim of manual curation is to compare a gene model against existing evidence from sources such as ab-initio predictions, protein alignments, RNA-seq as well as related species and fix those parts that are in clear conflict with the evidence.
 During the course, we will present a few basic features of WebApollo - but there is also a fairly comprehensive handbook available here: [http://icebox.lbl.gov/webapollo/docs/webapollo_user_guide.pdf](http://icebox.lbl.gov/webapollo/docs/webapollo_user_guide.pdf)

+## Jamboree

+For this exercise, we have set up a specific [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster_jamboree_exercise/selectTrack.jsp) instance of a drosophila melanogaster annotation we done using maker.

+The tracks available are:
+- userTrack
+- augustus_abinitio : an annotation ourely abinitio done with augustus
+- maker_abinitio_model_cufflinks_protein_hints
+- maker_abinitio_cufflinks_protein_model
+- protein2genome : protein aligned by maker during the annotation process
+- cufflinks2genome : cufflinks transcript aligned by maker during the annotation process
+- dmel_larva3.chr4 : A bam file of reads aligned using tophat.
+These reads have been used to perform the cufflinks assembly

+We loaded the XXXXXX annotation as user track annotation.
+We judge the quality of this annotation against the Ensembl annotation using genometools.
+Here is the result:
+-
+-
+-
+-
+-

+Your aim is to improve this annotaion by manualy curation using the all the evidence available.
+At the end of this practical session we will compare again the annotation against the Ensembl annotation.
+It will allow to judje the work done during the time you had.

+The work you performed was only on small genome portion (1,3 Mbp).
+That gives you a flavour of the time cost to do a manual curation on a small genome.
+Do you imagine the amount of work needed to curate manualy a big genome (>1 Gbp) ?